Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Database CreateBackup() Code Line-By-Line.

-The Function classification is acceptable only if you omit the return value part after the function name like:
+• The definition Function is valid, but only if you omit the return type declaration.

 Set objFSO = CreateObject("Scripting.FileSystemObject")